About Me

 Kaivalya Deshpande, Willie Boag, Freya Gulamali, Megan Richards, Michael Gao, Namita Kansal, Vaishakhi Mayya, Mark Sendak, Ashraf Habib, Terrence Allen, Sarah McWay Boling, Melissa Bauer, Jennifer Gilner, Brenna Hughes, Courtney Mitchell, Heather Tally, Amanda Craig, Suresh Balu, William Knechtle

-Poster, Machine Learning for Healthcare, 2023
+Machine Learning for Healthcare, 2023

 • Phenotype Development and Validation for a Maternal Early Warning System